kyratrades/kyratrades.github.io/docs/films.md

 # Musical films
 {: .no_toc }

 <center>This page is more for my personal record than trading.
-If there's something you're <em>really</em> interested in feel free to reach out, but oterwise I'm not inclined to send these out for trades.</center>
+If there's something you're <em>really</em> interested in feel free to reach out, but oterwise I'm not inclined to send these out.</center>

+---

 <center><code>DC</code> <small>= Director's Cut</small></center>

 <center><code>EC</code> <small>= Extended Cut</small></center>

 <center><code>TC</code> <small>= Theatrical Cut</small></center>

+---

 #### 1776 (1972)
 {: .no_toc .d-inline-block }